Fudge Brownie Cupcakes with Pumpkin Cream Cheese Frosting.

 - salt, to taste

-While the cupcakes are cooling in the pan, make the pumpkin frosting.
+- While the cupcakes are cooling in the pan, make the pumpkin frosting.
 Using a handheld or stand mixer with a paddle attachment, mix the cream cheese, butter, pumpkin, and spices on medium speed until creamy.
-Add the 2-2.5 cups of sifted powdered sugar depending how sweet you’d like it.
+Add the 2-2.5 cups of sifted powdered sugar depending how sweet you'd like it.
 If frosting is much too thin, add in the flour to thicken it.
 Add salt to cut the sweetness, if you prefer.
+Frost cooled cupcakes as desired.